-I was so tired of seeing the same kind of person on seemingly every social media based hiking community.
-The image of the outdoor adventurer is white, thin, “fit” and straight-looking.
+I was so tired of seeing the same kind of person on seemingly every social media based outdoors community.
+White, thin, “fit” and straight-looking.
 Often, moneyed (read: top of the line gear).
 Often, a man.
 The typical woman featured fits an even narrower set of guidelines.
 That isn’t a knock at anyone who fits that, but it’s a reality that leaves the rest of us noticeably out of place.
 (I write a lot more about this in

 Community, Intersectionality and Every Feeling I’ve Ever Felt.)
 Unlikely Hikers on Instagram

 @unlikelyhikers Instagram is a frequently updated, thriving community.
 The #UnlikelyHiker(s) hashtags have been used over 10,000 times!
 Here are some fantastic samples: